MarthGimenzo/bread-baking-advisor/README.md

 The initial data used to start is based on data collected in week 47 to 50 of 2019.

+*Note: The data stored in the API could have been arranged more systematically.
+Instead of defining different properties for different weeks.
+Arrays could have been implemented into existing arrays to make the data more abstract.
+I am aware of this and will dedicate myself to do this in future projects.*

 ### Run locally

 - On the GitHub repository of The Bread Baking Advisor, click 'Clone or download';